Measurement noise susceptibility in quantum estimation

 \paragraph*{Outlook.} Computation of the FI MeNoS, should be regarded as a natural sanity-check whenever any idealized quantum metrological protocol is proposed.
 If this quantity is large (or divergent) this should ring a bell that the performance of the proposed protocol will be significantly reduced by even small imperfection in measurement design.
 On the contrary, small values indicate that the measurement scheme is robust.
 The importance of this quantity stems also from the fact, that the FI is a local quantity (computed at single value of parameter) and therefore prone to reveal ephemeral effects that vanish in presence of even infinitesimal noise---a property that haunts quantum metrology literature a lot.
 We envisage that our approach may be naturally extended to multi-parameter estimation framework as well as generalized to cover the Bayesian analysis as well.
 Still, we expect that in these cases it may be much harder or even impossible to obtain the explicit formula for FI MeNoS analogous to \eqref{chian}.

-\paragraph*{Acknowledgements.} We thank Wojciech G{\'o}recki for fruitful discussions.
-This work was supported by the National Science Center (Poland) grant No.\ 2020/37/B/ST2/02134.
+Moreover, we expect that the role of small measurement disturbances should be less substantial in Bayesian approach, since such an approach is by construction applicable to more realistic scenarios, when the number of collected data samples is finite, and the protocols are expected to perform well beyond the `local estimation approach'.

 \onecolumngrid